-- Sift confectioners sugar, cocoa powder and almond flour until combined.
+- Sift confectioners sugar and almond flour.
 Do this 2 3- 3 times to get a finer texture.
 Discard the bigger pieces.

-- Whisk egg whites and salt for 30 seconds then add cream of tartar.
+- Whisk egg whites for 30 seconds then add cream of tartar.

 - Gradually add granulated sugar, 1 tbsp at a time.
 Beat for 2 – 4 minutes in medium speed.
 I prefer using hand mixer for this step because I can actually monitor the texture.
 You can use stand mixer just pay close attention and set your timer.
 The beaten egg whites will hold stiff, glossy peaks when you lift the whisk out of the bowl.
 Add flavoring and food coloring, if desired, and beat for 30 seconds more.

 - Add dry ingredients in two additions .
 Fold and press with a spatula from bottom of bowl upward, then press flat side of spatula firmly through middle of mixture.
 Repeat just until batter flows like lava, 40 to 50 complete strokes.
 When you scoop it out with a spatula and you turn the spatula down, the batter should fall slowly.
 This is a very crucial step, over mixing or under mixing the batter can ruin the entire batch.
 It takes practice, but once you get the hang of it, you’ll be fine.

 - Transfer the batter to a pastry bag fitted with a 1/2-inch plain round tip, and pipe 3/4-inch rounds 1 inch apart on parchment-lined baking sheets, dragging pastry tip to the side of rounds rather than forming peaks.
 Hold you pastry bag straight and push the batter out without moving your tip.
 Just have it steady in the center and stop when you reach your desired size.